The Noah

-The Noah is a 1975 post-apocalyptic film written and directed by Daniel Bouria, starring Robert Strauss in his final film performance.
+The Noah is a 1975 post-apocalyptic film written and directed by Daniel Bourla, starring Robert Strauss in his final film performance.

 Plot

 Noah (Robert Strauss), a career soldier and the sole survivor on Earth after a nuclear holocaust, arrives on an abandoned island untouched by radiation.
 During his time on the island, the isolation slowly causes his grip on sanity to loosen.
 As loneliness continues to impact his sanity, he creates an imaginary companion, then a companion for his companion (played by off-screen voice performances by Geoffrey Holder and Sally Kirkland), and finally an entire civilization - a world of illusion in which there is no reality but Noah, and no rules but those of the extinct world of his memory.